jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 A lot of company intranets assume they're 'private' because they're only accessible from a particular network.
 Some routers and IoT devices assume they're only accessible by well-meaning folks because they're restricted to your home network (remember, the 's' in 'IoT' stands for security).
 Some websites offer different content depending on the IP address they're accessed from.

-So, if you visit my website from your home, I could start making requests to common hostnames and IP addresses, looking for unsecure IoT devices, looking for routers using default passwords, and generally make your life very miserable, all without needing browser credentials.
+So, if you visit my website from your home, I could start making requests to common hostnames and IP addresses, looking for insecure IoT devices, looking for routers using default passwords, and generally make your life very miserable, all without needing browser credentials.

 Removing credentials is part of the solution, but it isn't enough on its own.
 There's no way to know that a resource contains private data, so we need some way for the resource to declare "hey, it's fine, let the other site read my content".